 In case you are not familiar with writing research grant proposals, then please visit my post on Research Grants Uncovered: A Step-by-Step Guide to Funding Your Research Projects.
 This post will help you in writing powerful research grant proposals in minimal time.

-V. Benefits of receiving Grants for Individual or Independent Researchers
+Benefits of Receiving Grants for Individual or Independent Researchers

 Receiving a grant can provide numerous benefits to individual or independent researchers.
 Here are some of the benefits: